Warning alert

 This page contains materials produced by Hounslow and Richmond Community Healthcare NHS Trust (HRCH).
 On 1 July 2024, all adult and children’s community services in the London Borough of Hounslow provided by HRCH transferred to West London NHS Trust.
 Whilst we are in the process of re-producing these materials, patients and referrers can still refer to the information contained within them.

-Children who have been seen in hospital for either a viral induced wheeze or asthma or have seen a GP and required steroids within the last 14 days are referred for supportive management of their respiratory needs.
-The service also work closely with schools to support the ‘Asthma friendly school’ initiative promoting greater knowledge and appropriate care delivery in Hounslow schools.
+Children who have been seen in hospital for either a viral-induced wheeze or asthma or have seen a GP and required steroids within the last 14 days are referred for supportive management of their respiratory needs.
+The service also works closely with schools to support the ‘Asthma friendly school’ initiative promoting greater knowledge and appropriate care delivery in Hounslow schools.

 The service comprises of two key elements; the continence pad provision element and the continence clinic element.

 From the age of four, children with a need for continence assessment and pad provision will be assessed and managed by this service.
-The ordering and delivery of the appropriate pads is arranged separately through the NHS supply chain
+The ordering and delivery of the appropriate pads are arranged separately through the NHS supply chain.

 Children needing clinical intervention and specialist nursing support to improve and manage their continence are managed by this element of the service.

-The team will manage children with a nursing need such as intravenous antibiotics, central line management, post-operative care, wound checks, home oxygen or vital signs monitoring e.g. blood pressure.
+The team will manage children with a nursing need such as intravenous antibiotics, central line management, post-operative care, wound checks, home oxygen, or vital signs monitoring, for example, blood pressure.

-Babies are usually identified in utero and referred to this service if diagnosed with sickle sell anemia or thalassemia.
-The nurses support with counselling and follow up clinical care throughout their childhood for these health needs.
+Babies are usually identified in utero and referred to this service if diagnosed with sickle cell anemia or thalassemia.
+The nurses support with counselling and follow-up clinical care throughout their childhood for these health needs.

-Support is provided to 4 Special school sites in Hounslow by our health care support workers and nursing staff.
+Support is provided to four special school sites in Hounslow by our healthcare support workers and nursing staff.
 Teaching assistant school staff are supported with appropriate training to enable them to provide individualized care to children whilst at school.
-Our service is available each school day to ensure that any troubleshooting and clinical evaluation can take place for the children with complex care needs to ensure their safety.
+Our service is available each school day to ensure that any troubleshooting and clinical evaluation can take place for children with complex care needs to ensure their safety.

 Where possible, we also work to enable early discharge from hospital and avoid hospital readmissions.
 This supports feedback that Children and their families can find it easier to receive treatment at home, rather than attending hospital, for certain conditions.

-When arranging the plan of care, our team also take into consideration the care and support needed by the wider family, including parents and carers enabling us to deliver the best possible family centred care.
+When arranging the plan of care, our team also takes into consideration the care and support needed by the wider family, including parents and carers enabling us to deliver the best possible family-centred care.

 Referrals are accepted for children and young people under the age of 18 with a Hounslow GP, children visiting the borough can also be seen if appropriate.

 Referrals are accepted from anyone, including healthcare professionals, educational services, social services, carers and families providing a pre-existing health condition has been diagnosed.
-Once a child has been referred, a nurse will undertake a full nursing assessment and agree a plan of care with Parents/Carers and child.
+Once a child has been referred, a nurse will undertake a full nursing assessment and agree on a plan of care with the parents/carers and child.